Flooxou/Webcontrol/README.md

 - `DNS_SERVER` – address of the DNS server.
 The value comes from the `DNS_SERVER` environment variable and defaults to `127.0.0.1` (see `app/services/dns/__init__.py`).
+- `SQLALCHEMY_DATABASE_URI` – database connection string used by
+  SQLAlchemy.
+If not set, the application stores data in a local SQLite file `webcontrol.db`.

 ## Running the Application